kevinSuttle/dotfiles/README.md

 ## Setup
 1. Open up your terminal of choice.
 2. Run ```source install.sh```
 	- If you have existing files, they will **not** be overwritten.
-You can uninstall them if you want, using `uninstall.sh', BUT see the disclaimer below.
+You can uninstall them if you want, using `uninstall.sh`, BUT see the disclaimer below.
 3. Enjoy.

 ## Teardown + Disclaimer